hrbrmstr/knitrengines/README.md

 -   update the `README.Rmd` to include your new engine.
 -   submit a PR

-The only real downside is that these language chunks do not have access to the variables in across chunks, so you have to export the data from previous chunks to files (or databases, etc.) to access it (if needed).
+The only real downside is that these language chunks do not have access to the variables in/across chunks, so you have to export the data from previous chunks to files (or databases, etc.) to access it (if needed).

 Before you go creating other engines, these are the ones knitr already supports: `awk`, `bash`, `coffee`, `gawk`, `groovy`, `haskell`, `node`, `perl`, `python`, `Rscript`, `ruby`, `sas`, `scala`, `sed`, `sh`, `zsh`, `highlight`, `Rcpp`, `tikz`, `dot`, `c`, `fortran`, `asy`, `cat`, `asis`, `stan`.